 Students selecting this major are advised that employers in Criminal Justice and related fields conduct CORI and SORI checks pursuant to Massachusetts General Laws, Chapter 6, Sections 172-178 and regulations promulgated to such statues.

-If student takes 9 credits in the Humanities as Program Electives, this program qualifies for MassTransfer which guarantees credit transfer to Massachusetts state colleges universities.
+This program qualifies for MassTransfer which guarantees credit transfer to Massachusetts state colleges universities.
 MassTransfer also will grant students automatic acceptance to certain state colleges and universities by achieving the minimum grade point average and the HCC degree.